LogLM: From Task-based to Instruction-based Automated Log Analysis: Related Work

 \subsubsection{Task of Log-based Anomaly Detection}

 Anomaly detection involves distinguishing anomalies within input logs.
+Following Le~\emph{et al.}~\cite{le2022log}, anomaly is defined as a pattern that violates normal sessions of systems.
 Techniques for anomaly detection can be categorized into two main classes: session-level methods and template-level methods.
 Both approaches typically begin by parsing raw logs into templates to facilitate analysis.
-Session-level methods subsequently aggregate log templates into sessions, using either a sliding time window or a fixed length window, and treat these log sessions as the minimum unit for anomaly detection.
+Session-level methods subsequently aggregate log templates into sessions using a windowing strategy, and treat these log sessions as the minimum unit for anomaly detection.
 In contrast, template-level methods directly identify anomalies based on the semantics of individual log templates.
 If any template within a log session is predicted to be abnormal, template-level methods classify the entire session as anomaly.